-DOH requires all BHSSs to design a disclosure statement and provide this form to all patients, obtain the patient's signature, and co-sign.
-The primary purpose of the disclosure is to verify that a patient understands the training and preparation of the provider.
+DOH requires all BHSSs to design a disclosure statement and provide this form to all clients, obtain the client's signature, and co-sign.
+The primary purpose of the disclosure is to verify that a client understands the training and preparation of the provider.
 If a licensed organization has a specific process for sharing disclosures for its providers, there may be exceptions to the individual disclosure requirement.
 The elements of a professional disclosure statement are listed in WAC 246-821-420.